jedbur/jedbur.github.io/_posts/2024-10-29-georgian-elections.md

 The 2024 Georgian Parliamentary elections were held last Saturday, October 26th.
 Since the moment polls opened, numerous accounts of malpractice have been reported: international observers have identified instances of vote-buying, ballot stuffing, election carousels, as well as intimidation and violence against the observers themselves.
 The opposition party and president Salome Zourabichvili have denied the results, and called for a re-run of the elections and an investigation into the irregularities.
 The ruling Georgian Dream (GD) party maintains everything was carried out fairly and honestly.

 Very often, fraudulent elections can be identified through various statistical 'fingerprints' in the reported results.
-The Georgian Central Election Comission (CEC) has made the results publically available, and there has been some excellent analysis done already; one popular observation (first made by Roman Udot [here](https://x.com/romanik_/status/1850634786018066728) and Levan Kvirkvelia [here](https://x.com/LevanKvirkvelia/status/1850761181599858792)) is that the distribution of support for the ruling party (expressed as the % of votes cast going to GD) across polling stations is almost -- but not quite -- a normal distribution, with a 'Russian tail' in the high-GD-support end of the curve: a pattern which suggests an abnormally high number of strongly pro-GD polling results.
+The Georgian Central Election Comission (CEC) has made the results publically available, and there has been some excellent analysis done already; one popular observation (first made by Roman Udot [here](https://x.com/romanik_/status/1850634786018066728) and Levan Kvirkvelia [here](https://x.com/LevanKvirkvelia/status/1850761181599858792)) is that the distribution of support for the ruling party (expressed as the % of votes cast going to GD) across polling stations is almost -- but not quite -- a normal distribution, with a 'tail' in the high-GD-support end of the curve: a pattern which suggests an abnormally high number of strongly pro-GD polling results.
 This is [especially prominent](https://x.com/romanik_/status/1850634766279962994) when the data from rural areas is isolated, i.e. polling stations from big cities like Tbilisi, Batumi or Kutaisi are excluded.
 By no coincidence, such rural regions are exactly where the majority of electoral fraud reports have come from.
 This is pretty much in line with what has been reported by independent observers, and I highly recommend reading the original threads for more details.

 <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="/assets/img/ge2024-1.jpeg" class="img-fluid rounded z-depth-1" zoomable=false width="80%" height="80%" %}